SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 ## Environment/Arena

 To add an environment we follow a similar convention to the Agent class.
 If the environment is based on a publication begin by creating a file with the naming convention of "author_date.py" where "author" is the name of the lead author and "date" is the year the work was published.
 Otherwise create a file with a descriptive name such as "connected_rooms.py".
 There are two possible classes which a new class could inherit to obtain the minimal set of attributes and methods necessary to function flexibly within the other pipelines implemented by NeuralPlayground.
-Firstly "agent_core.py" which provides the most basic interface necessary.
-Secondly, "simple2d.py" provides a richer interface which can be used to create 2-dimensional navigation based domains and inherits "agent_core.py".
-We will begin by describing "agent_core.py" and then move on to describe "simple2d.py".
+Firstly "arena_core.py" which provides the most basic interface necessary.
+Secondly, "simple2d.py" provides a richer interface which can be used to create 2-dimensional navigation based domains and inherits "arena_core.py".
+We will begin by describing "arena_core.py" and then move on to describe "simple2d.py".

 ### arena_core.py
 The core attributes are as follows:

-> * `state` : *array* <!-- all these vars say "Define within each subclass for specific environments" when used in functions which kind of defeats the point -->
+> * `environment_name` : *str*
+>     - Name of the specific instantiation of the environment class
+> * `state` : *np.array(dtype=float)*
 >     - Empty array for this abstract class.
 Designed to contain the present state of the environment.
 > * `history`: *list*
 >     - Contains the transition history of all states in the environment.
 Differs from the history of an agent which may not fully observe the full state.
 Here this is the history of the full state of the environment.